alexclassroom/wp-crontrol/readme.txt

 WP Crontrol is an essential tool for owners of WordPress websites and WooCommerce stores who want to ensure that scheduled cron events run correctly and efficiently.
 By providing complete control over cron events, WP Crontrol helps you:

-* **Improve Reliability**: Quickly address missed or failed cron events, ensuring your website or WooCommerce store continues to function as expected.
+* **Improve reliability**: Quickly address missed or failed cron events, ensuring your website or WooCommerce store continues to function as expected.
-* **Enhance Security**: Monitor and control cron events to ensure automatic update checks are performed as they should.
+* **Enhance security**: Monitor and control cron events to ensure automatic update checks are performed as they should.
-* **Simplify Management**: Add, edit, delete, and pause cron events from a user-friendly interface, without needing to write any code.
+* **Simplify management**: Add, edit, delete, and pause cron events from a user-friendly interface, without needing to write any code.
-* **Gain Insights**: Export cron event data for analysis or reporting.
+* **Gain insights**: Export cron event data for analysis or reporting.
-* **Action Scheduler Compatibility**: Full support for the Action Scheduler system in WooCommerce, which is used to process recurring payments, subscriptions, and background orders.
+* **Action Scheduler compatibility**: Full support for the Action Scheduler system in WooCommerce, which is used to process recurring payments, subscriptions, and background orders.
 * **Clarity of times and timezones**: All times are shown with a clear and accurate indication of which timezone applies.
 No more guesswork!

 ### For developers

 WP Crontrol is an invaluable tool for developers looking to streamline and debug their WordPress development process:

-* **Enhanced Debugging**: Easily identify and troubleshoot issues with scheduled tasks, ensuring your scheduled events and their callbacks run as expected.
+* **Enhanced debugging**: Easily identify and troubleshoot issues with scheduled tasks, ensuring your scheduled events and their callbacks run as expected.
-* **Custom Schedules**: Create and manage custom cron schedules to fit the specific needs of your website, plugins, or themes, providing greater flexibility than just the core schedules.
+* **Custom schedules**: Create and manage custom cron schedules to fit the specific needs of your website, plugins, or themes, providing greater flexibility than just the core schedules.
-* **Efficient Workflow**: Quickly add, edit, and delete cron events directly from the WordPress admin interface, saving time and reducing the need for manual coding.
+* **Efficient workflow**: Quickly add, edit, and delete cron events directly from the WordPress admin interface, saving time and reducing the need for manual coding.
-* **Insightful Monitoring**: Gain insights into the performance and behavior of your scheduled tasks, allowing for better optimization and resource management.
+* **Insightful monitoring**: Gain insights into the performance and behavior of your scheduled tasks, allowing for better optimization and resource management.
-* **Accurate Debugging**: WP Crontrol goes to great lengths to ensure that running an event manually does so in a manner which exactly matches how WordPress core runs schdeuled events.
+* **Accurate debugging**: WP Crontrol goes to great lengths to ensure that running an event manually does so in a manner which exactly matches how WordPress core runs schdeuled events.
 This ensures that you can debug events accurately and with confidence.

 ### Other Plugins